 Where does Zika in Galapagos and Ecuador in 2018 occur?

 There have been zero reported incidents of Zika in Galapagos this year.
 The Galapagos terrain is simply so isolated that it rarely ever even sees mosquitoes.
-Connecting airports and the Galapagos National Park both do an outstanding job of keeping any invasive threats to Galapagos at bay, too.
+Connecting airports and the Galapagos National Park do an outstanding job of keeping at bay any invasive threats to Galapagos, too.
 You’ll find that airlines disinfect and spray airplane cabins with a non-toxic bug spray.
 They also screen luggage and individuals to prevent any unwanted “guests” from creeping onto the beautiful islands.

 According to Ecuador’s Ministry of Health, Zika has been known to occur on the mainland at elevations below 1,200 meters (3,937 feet).
 This risk is easily circumvented by visiting the spectacular highlands of Ecuador – including the capital city of Quito – which are replete with places to visit and natural wonders to see!
 This includes Mashpi Lodge, meaning you can visit the jungle in Ecuador’s incredible Andean-Choco bioregion without having to worry about the threat of Zika.